NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Season of Ghosts/Variant Dread Wraith.md

     desc: " (divine) When the dread wraith damages a living creature with its spectral hand Strike, the wraith gains 10 temporary Hit Points and the target must succeed at a DC 28 Fortitude check save or become [[Conditions/Drained|Drained 1]].
 Further damage dealt by the wraith increases the drained condition value by 1 on a failed save, to a maximum of drained 4."

   - name: "Wraith Spawn"
-    desc: " (divine) A living humanoid slain by a wraith's spectral hand Strike rises as a [[Bestiary 1/Wraith|Wraith Spawn]] after 1d4 rounds.
+    desc: " (divine) A living humanoid slain by a wraith's spectral hand Strike rises as a [[Monster Core/Wraith|Wraith Spawn]] after 1d4 rounds.
 This wraith spawn is under the command of the dread wraith that killed it.
 It doesn't have drain life or wraith spawn.
 If the creator of the wraith spawn dies, the wraith spawn becomes a full-fledged, autonomous wraith; it regains its free will and gains drain life and wraith spawn."

 ```